-Mercury intrusion capillary porosimetry (MICP) measured on 2 cuttings samples showed pore sizes ranging from 0.0125 m to 7.5 m (Figure 10).
+Mercury intrusion capillary porosimetry (MICP) measured on 2 cuttings samples showed pore sizes ranging from 0.0125 m to 7.5 m.
+These pore sizes were plotted on a simplified cumulative distribution plot (Figure 10) based on MICP plots used by Abuamarah & Nabawy (2021) for reservoir characterization, though in this case we use the plot simply to visualize pore size distribution between our two samples.
 While both sample 1 and sample 2 were taken within 5m of one another within a producing zone, both samples showed dissimilar pore-size distributions, with sample 2 having significantly more microporosity.
 This only highlights the heterogeneity present within volcanics.
 While the heterogeneity and sparsity of samples makes it impossible to properly differentiate between macro, meso and micropores, we “crudely” classify the pore size distribution into micropores with pore radii <0.04 m and macropores with pore radii >1.4 m.
 We base this classification on work by Ma & Huang (2016), where, in the 58 tuff samples they analyzed, the maximum pore throat radii ranged from 0.003m to 0.835 m.
 Note that tuffs have much smaller pore radii than conventional oil and gas reservoirs elsewhere (Nabawy, Géraud, Rochette, & Bur, 2009).

 We view sample 1 as being more representative of the “typical” hydrocarbon bearing reservoir, if only based on the pore size distribution, where ~59% of the pore volume is associated with the macroporosity while ~18% of the sample is microporosity.
 With sample 2, we note the distribution to be reversed, with ~11% of the sample being macroporous while ~82% of the pore space can be defined as microporous.
 This sample could potentially be representative of the more “typical” baffle seen in heterogeneous reservoir.